argoproj/argo-cd/docs/user-guide/commands/argocd_app_sync.md

   -l, --selector string                       Sync apps that match this label
-      --strategy string                       Sync strategy (one of: apply|hook) --timeout uint                          Time out after this many seconds --yes                                   To be used with --diff-changes for auto confirmation to sync app after a preview of diff against the target and live state before syncing app
+      --strategy string                       Sync strategy (one of: apply|hook) --timeout uint                          Time out after this many seconds
 ```

 ### Options inherited from parent commands